Raiondesu/vuse-rx/docs/api/use-rx-state.md

 Accepts either a state object or a state factory function and an optional options object.\
 It remembers the state, applies the options, and then returns the second function.

+This allows to separate away the logic that operates on the state from the state itself.

 #### 2. **Reducers**-capturing function